 12) Describe the housing/bedding in use

-Sometimes in chicken-keeping, things happen that no one expects.
+in chicken-keeping, things happen that no one expects.
 It could be a sudden disease, a squabble between birds causing injuries, or even a predator attack that leaves your birds wounded and weak.
 For your birds, having certain supplies on hand could make the difference between a recovery and a loss.

-The compiled list below is as extensive as I could make it, having used them all at one time or another.
+The compiled list below is as extensive as I could make it, having used them all at one time or another (and much more).
 I do suggest that anyone keeping chickens, whether as livestock or as pets, keep at least the supplies for emergencies on hand where they can find them.
 You will also notice an absence of prescription medicines and antibiotics these you will need to consult a vet to obtain.
 The Backyard Chicken forum has a ton of information pertaining to dosages and uses for those that have access to these medications.

 Protecting Yourself and Your Patient